Tooth Extractions – Cause & Effect: Revolutionary & Unique Treatments

 Having a tooth extracted used to be a very painful ordeal and patients used to wonder how long does pain last after a tooth extraction.
 This was as the pain of a tooth extraction used to last for prolonged periods and the pain would also reach extreme levels7.

-This pain continued until the introduction of anaesthetics to assist in managing the pain after a tooth extraction.
+This pain continued until the introduction of anesthetics to assist in managing the pain after a tooth extraction.
 Long awaited were the days of no pain following an extraction, but these days have arrived.
 Today, pain of a tooth extraction has now been reduced quite considerably but there can still be issues with prolonged pain after a tooth extraction7.

-As part of the extraction, the dentist should administer several applications of anaesthetics, meaning that you should not experience any pain whilst the tooth extraction is taking place7.
+As part of the extraction, the dentist should administer several applications of anesthetics, meaning that you should not experience any pain whilst the tooth extraction is taking place7.
 However, you need to be ready in case you are to experience any pain where to tooth is being removed from, due to pressure that is put on the tissues within the mouth by the tools used for the removal7.

 The level of pain that is to be expected is in direct proportion to, how difficult the tooth was to remove7.